SoftwareDesignLab/SBOM-in-a-Box/doc/README.md

 ### Adding More Tools

-> After completing these steps, the Docker Flask API and SVIP API will automatically recognize and use the tool.
+> After completing these steps, the Docker OSI and SVIP API will automatically recognize and use the tool.

-1. Add the installation commands ( and any additional required software ) to [ `setup.sh`](../core/src/main/java/org/svip/generation/osi/docker/scripts/setup.sh)
+1. Add the installation commands ( and any additional required software ) to [`OSI Dockerfile`](../osi/Dockerfile)
     * There are a number of package mangers available to use, see the file as reference
-2. Add validation commands for newly added languages, package managers, or tools to [ `validate.sh`](../core/src/main/java/org/svip/generation/osi/docker/scripts/validate.sh)
+2. Add validation commands for newly added languages, package managers, or tools to [ `validate.sh`](../osi/scripts/validate.sh)
     * See file for examples, but main structure is `<COMMAND> &> /dev/null && pass <NAME> <1|2|3> || fail <NAME> `
         * `1`: add `name` to `OSI_LANG` environment variable
         * `2`: add `name` to `OSI_PM` environment variable
         * `3`: add `name` to `OSI_TOOL` environment variable
     * If this is not done, the tool **will not** appear in OSI
-3. Create a new tool configuration file in the [ `tool_config`](../core/src/main/java/org/svip/generation/osi/docker/server/tool_configs)
+3. Create a new tool configuration file in the [`tool_config`](../osi/osi/configs/tools)
     * See [Tool Configuration Files](#tool-configuration-files) for structure details
     * The file **MUST** be named using the same name in step 2.
 Example: name = `foo`, config file = `foo.yml`
 4. DONE!
-Rebuild the image ( see [Building the Image](#building-the-image) ) to recompile the image with the new tool changes
+Rebuild the image to recompile the image with the new tool changes

 ### Tool Configuration Files